edamame852/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/2_Intro_to_C_Programming.md

 # 2.3 Adding 2 integers, a simple program

-1. To re-iterate some useful commands: `scanf` (To read in an integer)
+1. To re-iterate some useful commands: `scanf` (To read in an integer) {:.note}
+> VERY IMPORTANT: `&var1` means the memory address of var1, since scanf needs to modify the actual variables so the exact location in memory MUST be known before hand
+> Reading it doesn't require this operator.
+> TLDR: `&` is for modifying/ destructive process, while it's not need for non-destructive ones

 e.g.
 ```C++